mcranston18/mcranston18.github.io/_posts/2014-11-03-gulp-sever.md

 categories: gulp
 ---

-If you use the [Yeoman](http://yeoman.io) Gulp generator, you might be getting an incredibly frustrating socket hang us anytime an HTTP request fails or is interrupted.
+If you use the [Yeoman](http://yeoman.io) Gulp generator, you might be getting an incredibly frustrating socket hang up anytime an HTTP request fails or is interrupted.

 {% highlight javascript %}
 Error: socket hang up